 - a demonstrated financial need.

 If you wish to make a TAX-DEDUCTIBLE contribution to Matt’s scholarship, you may do so online here.
-Select “Tulane University, Louisiana Alpha Chapter, Matt Costa Memorial Scholarship.”
+Under Purpose, select the fund “Matthew Costa Memorial Scholarship.”
 Or, if you prefer to contribute by mail, you can do so by sending a check noting such to: Sigma Phi Epsilon Educational Foundation, P.O.
 Box 1901, Richmond, VA 23218 Donations to this scholarship can be made at any time as we hope to keep this scholarship going annually for a long time.

 A Promising Life Of Giving Cut Down In Tragic Mishap